-This decrease can be attributed to the low net migration (20) and the negative ‘natural change’ .
-Deaths (353) continued to exceed births (210) over the period.
-The median age in the islands was estimated to be 49 years (Scottish average 42 yrs) in June 2018.
+This decrease can be attributed to the low net migration (50) but is mainly due to the negative ‘natural change’.
+Deaths (341) continued to exceed births (189) over the period.
+The median age in the islands was estimated to be 49.5 years (Scottish average 42 yrs) in June 2019.

-The estimated decrease in the population of the Outer Hebrides from 2017-2018 can be attributed to low net migration (more in-migration than out-migration) which was estimated to be 20 and negative ‘natural change’.
-The graph below illustrates the net migration and natural change estimated for the population between June 2008 and June 2018.
+The estimated decrease in the population of the Outer Hebrides from 2018-2019 can be attributed to low net migration (more in-migration than out-migration) which was estimated to be 50 but is mainly due to negative ‘natural change’.
+The graph below illustrates the net migration and natural change estimated for the population between June 2009 and June 2019.

 Following the 2011 Census, National Records of Scotland (NRS) produced revised population estimates for 2002 to 2010.

 Natural change has been consistently over -100 for most years but reached its highest in 2015 at -176.
-However, net migration which had been positive up to 2012 has been negative since.
-However, this year net migration was positive.
+However, net migration which had been positive up to 2012 was negative since then but has been positive since 2017.
 This highlights how important it is to have positive net migration to counteract the negative natural change.

 On census night in 2011 the resident population of the Outer Hebrides was 27,684; in comparison this figure was 26,502 on census night in 2001.
 Thus over the period 2001 to 2011 the Outer Hebrides experienced a population increase of 4.5%, the 18th highest in Scotland, while 4 Council areas experienced a decline.
 Looking back further from 1901 to 2011 the population of the Outer Hebrides has declined by 40% (46,000 in 1901).
 The population change from 1901 to 2011 is illustrated in figure 3 below.

 Figure 3: Outer Hebrides Population recorded by the Census (1901-2011)